 Inside Structure of Kedarnath Temple

-Before the main temple, There is a low-pitched hall with images of Hindu mythological characters. furthermore, These characters are similar to Goddess Parvati and the warriors of the Mahabharata the Pandavas and their queen Draupadi.
-Another figure of other deities from Mahabharat engraved Inside the Kedarnath Temple walls.
+Before the main temple, There is a low-pitched hall with images of Hindu mythological characters. furthermore, These characters are similar to Goddess Parvati and the warriors of the Mahabharata the Pandavas, and their queen Draupadi.
+Another figure of other deities from Mahabharat is engraved Inside the Kedarnath Temple walls.

-A huge statue of Nandi bull situated outside the temple door.
+A huge statue of the Nandi bull is situated outside the temple door.
 People worship this statue of Nandi after worshiping Kedar Baba.
-And a chronical stone near the main temple is considered to be a part (hump) of Lord Shiva’s bull form.
+And a chronicle stone near the main temple is considered to be a part (hump) of Lord Shiva’s bull form.